 Another great budget-priced option is the Triada Palm Springs, Autograph Collection.
 The independently owned hotel is part of Marriott's Autograph Collection.
 The rooms are suites (some are full casitas), with kitchens, and the property is nicely landscaped with a luxury resort feel.
 The location is also great, right on Indian Canyon, about a five-minute walk from downtown.
 Breakfast is included in the room rate.

-Where to Stay for Families
+Where to Stay in Palm Springs for Families

 The plethora of all-suite hotels in the greater Palm Springs area, most in the mid-range price category, means families can get two full rooms (bedroom and living room with a sofa bed) for space and privacy.
 The WorldMark Palm Springs is a part-condo, part-hotel complex, with large units and plenty of amenities.
 Even the studio units are spacious, and they all have full kitchens.

 If all the on-site activities aren't enough, there's a large Westfield shopping mall (with shopping, dining, and movie theaters) right across the street.
 The brand's Omni Kids Crew program means kids get a backpack full of activities on arrival (and milk and cookies on the first night of a stay, by request)

-Where to Stay for Romance
+Where to Stay in Palm Springs for Romance